tidbyt/community/apps/loterias/README.md

 ## Overview

 The [Loteria](https://loterias.caixa.gov.br/) is the official Brazilian lottery.
-This app displays the estimated prize value and how much time you have left until to bet until the next draw, for the various modalities of the loteria.
+This app displays the estimated prize value and how much time you have left to bet until the next draw, for the various modalities of the loteria.

 Example: